“I came here to begin a new story, but maybe all my stories begin with this one story – this love story, this ghost story…”

 Everything up to party level + two tickets for an epic a night out in Soho/Shoreditch with Salena & Unbound .
 Gigs, drink and food included.
 5 pledges max.

-All the above + Salena will write a new poem inspired by you, someone you love or a theme you supply.
+Everything up to the launch party + Salena will write a new poem inspired by you, someone you love or a theme you supply.